LAB02-Research/HASS.Agent/README.md

 ### Functionality

-Summary of the current implementation:
+Summary of the core functions:

 * **Notifications**: receive notifications, show them using Windows builtin toast popups, and optionally attach images.
   - *This requires the installation of the <a href="https://github.com/LAB02-Research/HASS.Agent-Notifier" target="_blank">HASS.Agent Notifier integration</a>*.